Professor Alice Roberts

 Anatomist, Biological Anthropologist, Author and Broadcaster

-Alice has most recently been on our screens presenting Digging for Britain on BBC Four.
-Last year, Alice completed her first UK Theatre Tour and presented programmes including The Day the Dinosaurs Died and Food Detectives on BBC Two.
-She also published her latest book Tamed: Ten Species That Changed The World.
-Other programmes included Uncovering the mysteries of 'Britain's Pompeii and The Greatest Tomb On Earth: Secrets of Ancient China on BBC Four with Dan Snow and Albert Lin, featuring groundbreaking archaeological discoveries in China.
+Alice has announced her third UK theatre tour.
+Recently she has presented the second series of Britain's Most Historic Towns on Channel 4.
+Last year, Alice presented Digging for Britain, Can Science Make me Perfect? and Royal Institution Christmas Lectures on BBC Four .
+In 2017, Alice presented The Day the Dinosaurs Died and Food Detectives on BBC Two as well as publishing her latest book Tamed: Ten Species That Changed The World.
+Other programmes include Uncovering the mysteries of 'Britain's Pompeii and The Greatest Tomb On Earth: Secrets of Ancient China on BBC Four with Dan Snow and Albert Lin, featuring groundbreaking archaeological discoveries in China.
 She also co-presented The Celts with Neil Oliver and appeared on Britain's Lost Waterlands: Escape to Swallows and Amazons Country with fellow Coast-er, Dick Strawbridge (with whom she won Celebrity Pointless in 2014).